xlladdins/xll/docs/Excel4MacrosA-D.md

 **ADD.CHART.AUTOFORMAT**(**name\_text**, desc\_text)

-Name\_text    is the name you want to appear in the list of custom formats.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name you want to appear in the list of custom formats.

-Desc\_text    is the description you want to appear when the custom format is selected.
+Desc\_text&nbsp;&nbsp;&nbsp;&nbsp;is the description you want to appear when the custom format is selected.

 **Related Function**

-DELETE.CHART.AUTOFORMAT   Deletes a custom template
+DELETE.CHART.AUTOFORMAT&nbsp;&nbsp;&nbsp;Deletes a custom template

 Return to [top](#A)